 In February 2021, FINRA suspended Adam Belardino indefinitely following allegations that he failed to appear for on-the-record testimony.

-Belardino has been the subject of six customer complaints between 2019 and 2021, one of which was denied, according to his CRD report:
+Belardino has been the subject of seven customer complaints between 2019 and 2021, one of which was denied, according to his CRD report:

 March 2021.
 “The complainant alleges that the REITs that were sold to him beginning in or around 2014 were unsuitable for his conservative portfolio.”
-The case is currently pending.
+The case was settled for $13,431.

 April 2020.
 “The complainant alleges that his representative misrepresented the Variable Universal Life policy he purchased in 2017.
 The complainant states that it was never explained to him, that he could lose the value in the policy, if he failed to pay the premiums.”
 The complaint was settled for $51,133.06.
 The complaint was regarding insurance losses.

 May 2019.
 “The customers alleged that the representative conducted unauthorized transactions and solicited new accounts under false pretenses using forged signatures.”
 The customer sought $5,000.01 in damages and the case was settled for $69,407.68.
 The complaint was regarding insurance and variable annuities.